 A default notice will suggest you contact a solicitor or Trading Standards for help.
 You don’t need to do this.
 The wording of default notices was set in a 1983 law, before free debt help from charities like us was widely available.

 What information should a notice of default show?

 A default notice should show the following information:

 - Your name and address (as the borrower) and the name and address of the creditor who is issuing the default notice

 - The type of agreement and details of how the agreement was broken

 - The action you need to take to pay the arrears in full by a certain date

 If you have not repaid the arrears or set up a repayment agreement with your creditor within 14 days of receiving the notice of default form, your credit agreement can be terminated and the default will be registered on your credit file for 6 years.
 The creditor will then be legally entitled to demand early repayment of the whole outstanding balance.
-They can begin the legal process that could result in you being taken to court for a County Court Judgment (CCJ) which orders you to immediately pay the whole outstanding debt in full, or by instalments.
-The County Court Judgment (CCJ) would also be registered on your credit file which can have a negative impact on you borrowing in the future.
+They can begin the legal process that could result in you being taken to court for a County Court Judgment (CCJ) which orders you to immediately pay the whole outstanding debt in full, or by installments.
+The County Court Judgment (CCJ) would also be registered on your credit file which can harm your borrowing in the future.